 Student Houses are a Scam

-As someone who has been contacted by the local council where her university was situated asking or back payments in council tax – 3 years later! – know that student houses are a scam.
+As someone who has been contacted by the local council where her university was situated asking for back payments in council tax – 3 years later! – know that student houses are a scam.
 They are overpriced and cramped or super cheap and super illegal.
 My student house was run by a magistrate!
-Clearly the worst magistrate ever because he was up to some massive tax fraud.
+Clearly, the worst magistrate ever because he was up to some massive tax fraud.

 Housemates are not for me

 I have had quite a few housemates now and I can tell you right off the bat that they are not for me.
 I’ve had a pervert, a serial adulterer, a compulsive liar and a clingier-than-cling-film housemate in my time and I have no time for it.
-When I moved to London to I lived my best friend and her boyfriend but even that wasn’t for me – as much as I love my best mate.
+When I moved to London I lived with my best friend and her boyfriend but even that wasn’t for me – as much as I love my best mate.
 University taught me I like my own space.

-I’ve learnt plenty of other things since leaving university, from how to have a side hustle, travel alone and pay bills.
+I’ve learnt plenty of other things since leaving university.
+From how to have a side hustle, travel alone and pay bills.
 But the above are the main things I learnt specifically from my university experience and the in-between.

 What about you?
 Got any life lessons to share?